JagpreetGrewal/new-portfolio/README.md

 - *Other Libraries:* Nodemailer (for alternative email handling), Axios (for API requests), dotenv (for environment variables)

 ## Reading Commits
 From a certain point near the beginning of this project, each commit message starts with a concise title describing what changed since the previous commit.
-The description is broken up into different sections.
-A `+` represents positive changes.
-A `-` represents bugs or mis-steps.
-And a `*` represents TODO or speculation.
+The description is broken up into different sections:
+- `+` represents positive changes
+- `-` represents bugs or mis-steps
+- `*` represents TODO or speculation